Back2Dev/bottom/README.md

 It is a fully featured block editor.

 This demo is extracted from the Puck repo in /apps/demo.

+Why did I do that?
+I wanted a quick app that I could get running in a moment, rather than having construct everything from scratch.
+The recipes in the Puck repo work, but it's a low starting base.

-That code is woven into the whole repository, so it's not a good starting point for a project.
+The demo code is woven into the whole repository, so it's not a good starting point for a project.
 I asked ChatGPT to extract it as a standalone app, and it did a good job of that.

 ## Why is it called Bottom?